TACHarsis/KP-Cratefiller/README.md

 # KP Cratefiller

 Made into a mod by Cat Harsis.
-This branch is not in the workshop.
-For that version see [the 1.2 branch](https://github.com/TACHarsis/KP-Cratefiller/blob/KPCF-v1.2.0) or go directly to the [mod as a workshop item](https://steamcommunity.com/sharedfiles/filedetails/?id=2869863861).
+This branch is not in the workshop and is lacking any way to change settings.
+For a complete version see [the 1.2 branch](https://github.com/TACHarsis/KP-Cratefiller/blob/KPCF-v1.2.0) or go directly to the [mod as a workshop item](https://steamcommunity.com/sharedfiles/filedetails/?id=2869863861).

 ## Description
 ![cfpreview](https://i.imgur.com/f1SBQzP.jpg)